Duplicate consents

 There are two views clinicians can use to determine which consents received need to be triaged.
 By programme across all schools By individual school or clinic 1.
 By programme across all schools To view consents received across all schools and what ...

-Occasionally, parents submit two consents for the same child with slightly differing demographics.
-This means the system does not flag them as duplicates and creates two primary records that actually refer to the same child.
-This can occur when the ...
+Occasionally, parents submit two consents for the same child but with slightly differing demographics.
+This means the system does not recognise them as duplicates and creates two primary records that actually refer to the same child.
+This can occur ...

 • View referral